Here’s what the small Thinkpad red button in the middle of a laptop keyboard is for:

 It was more popular in the past, but new laptops still utilize the feature.

-So if you want to learn all about how this tiny small red button on laptop keyboards works exactly, then you’re in the right place.
+So if you want to learn all about this small red button on laptop keyboards, then you’re in the right place.

 Let’s get started!